Jim Nwobodo: Period of military rule

 After the Military under General Muhammadu Buhari took control in December 1983, he was imprisoned for a period.
 When Sani Abacha came into power he was appointed a member of the constitutional commission.
 In 1995, he was appointed Minister of Youth and Sports.
 As the country moved towards democracy, he was a member of the Social Democratic Party (SDP), the United Nigeria Congress Party (UNCP) and later the Grassroots Democratic Movement (GDM).
-He was a founding member of the People's Democratic Party (PDP).
+He was a founding member of the Peoples Democratic Party (PDP).

 The Nigeria national football team, known as the Super Eagles, won the 1994 African Cup of Nations in Tunisia.
 The team members were each promised a 3-bedroom house as an award.
 On 27 December 1995, Jim Nwobodo wrote the team members that the Works & Housing Ministry had been directed to release the houses immediately.
 In July 2009, houses were made available in Lagos and Abuja.